 - 1. Identify the entity that would provide potable water service to the subject property. - 2.
 Identify how far, in feet, the subject property is located from a potable water line.
 Indicate the street where the nearest line is located. - 3.
 Identify the potable water level of service standard established by the potable water provider. - 4.
-The effect on potable water levels of service and system needs.

-- a.
-Current FLUM Designation: The demand for potable water based on the property's current Future Land Use Map designation is calculated by multiplying the adopted level of service standard by the population identified in section VII. - b.
-Proposed FLUM Designation: The demand for potable water based on the property's proposed Future Land Use Map designation is calculated by multiplying the adopted level of service standard by the population identified in sectionVII. - c.
+The effect on potable water levels of service and system needs. - a.
+Current FLUM Designation: The demand for potable water based on the property's current Future Land Use Map designation is calculated by multiplying the adopted level of service standard by the population using the housing population methodology. - b.
+Proposed FLUM Designation: The demand for potable water based on the property's proposed Future Land Use Map designation is calculated by multiplying the adopted level of service standard by the population using the housing population methodology. - c.
 Change in water usage: This is the difference between the Proposed FLUM Designation and the Current FLUM Designation. - 5.
 Consistency with the Potable Water Sub-Element.
 Applicant must demonstrate consistency with the Potable Water Sub-Element.